petersk8/wsServerLogs/README.md

 -Now go to the snipet.js and edit the **WS_CLIENT_ADDRESS** and replace the value with the machine ip address, and the same port value you use in the index.js file

--On the terminal execute the command **node index.js** this will start your server application and start listenig for websocket connections.
+-On the terminal execute the command **npm run server** this will start your server application and start listenig for websocket connections.

 -Now you can copy the method from the snipet.js file and paste it on yout code to send messages to the server.